A Woman Looking At Her Running Watch

 During this time, the focus is on long, steady Zone 2 runs, rides, and swims, so that you can build the accumulated mileage that forms the bedrock of aerobic capacity.
 While there may not be high peaks in training load to recover from, there is a lot to be learned from your pre-season steady-state HRV and resting HR baselines.
 This includes watching your all-important aerobic fitness base develop, identifying when you should take it easy during viral infections, and even helping to fine-tune your lifestyle to minimize the impact of stress.

-What’s really interesting is to see the theory of aerobic base building working in practice.
+What’s really interesting is seeing the theory of aerobic base-building work in practice.
 The chart below shows how a Masters-age club cyclist’s heart rate variability (indicated by the blue line) trended steadily upwards while resting HR, which is a good indication of fitness (indicated by red dots), trended steadily downwards during a period averaging 385 km of steady riding per week.
 This example was taken while the athlete was working toward the Mallorca 312.

 The ability of changes in HRV baseline to predict later changes in fitness has been studied in college team soccer players during an 11-week pre-season fitness development program.
 It was found that the change in the weekly average HRV in members of a female collegiate soccer squad from week 1 to week 3 was able to predict almost perfectly the eventual change in fitness, as measured by a second VO2 max test at the end of the program.
 These were positively correlated.